 Understanding what happens when you press the “Help” button is critical to getting the most out of a device.
 The best providers allow you to create a customized care plan involving emergency contacts, family members, and doctors.
 “Not all situations should require that emergency personnel come to the person’s home,” Marsh said.
 “Some situations may possibly be resolved by calling a nearby emergency contact.”

 Fast response times

 In an emergency medical situation, every second counts.
 How long it takes for the response center to contact you is a key measure of any medical alert system.
 “Average response times should be very quick, in the area of 30 to 45 seconds after pushing the button,” Marsh advised.
-In our medical alert systems review, we found only one company, Medical Guardian, consistently hit this 30-second target, while others took as long as two minutes.
+In our review of the best medical alert systems, we found only one company, Medical Guardian, consistently hit this 30-second target, while others took as long as two minutes.

 According to the CDC, over 60% of falls occur in the bathtub or shower, making waterproof devices a must.
 This is pretty standard in most modern systems, but it’s worth verifying with the provider if you’re unsure.